 Therapeutic abortion – an abortion induced legally by a qualified physician to safeguard the health of the mother.

-B. The nurse discusses the abortion process and offers appropriate social services.
+C. The OB/GYN practitioner discusses the abortion process and offers appropriate social services and behavioral health services, if indicated.
 The decision to have an abortion lies solely with the offender.

 D. The offender must sign the Abortion Request form (attached) to document the fact that she chooses to have an abortion before the abortion can occur.
 The Abortion Request form is retained in the legal section of the medical file.

 After the offender requests an abortion and signs the Abortion Request form:

 1. Health services staff make arrangements for therapeutic abortions or elective abortions when the pregnancy resulted from rape or incest.

 2. The health services administrator, in conjunction with the case manager, assists the offender in making arrangements for an elective abortion.
 This includes identifying resources, potential providers, and other contacts as necessary.
 It does not include making phone calls to providers on behalf of the offender.
 Case management staff must confirm that funds are available prior to allowing the offender to schedule the appointment for the abortion procedure (see Division Directive 500.135, “Offender-Requested Private Health Care).